atduskgreg/opencv-processing-book/tracking_face_detection.md

 * <code>opencv.detect()</code> - Detect objects in the current image based on the configured cascade.
 Returns an array of Rectangle objects.

 #### Browse the Code

+* Detect faces in video
+* Detect clocks with a different cascade